Property Preparation For Leasing

 Like attracts like.
 Properties in good condition attract good tenants.
-Properties in poor condition attract poor quality tenants.
+Properties in less than optimal condition attract less than optimal quality tenants.
 With the current market and competing properties we need the property in rent ready condition the day it is put on the market.
 Not doing so can cause concerns with potential residents.
-They may worry that the property will not be in proper condition in time for their move in, or worse, they may choose to rent a competing property that is in better condition.
+He/She/They may worry that the property will not be in proper condition in time for their move in, or worse, He/She/They may choose to rent a competing property that is in better condition.

 We like to have all of our properties in the best possible condition to rent.
-Agents or prospective tenants that see one of our listings in poor condition may decide not to view any of our listings assuming they may all be in the same poor condition.
-We want them to know that when they rent from us the property will be in good clean condition and properly maintained.
+Agents or prospective tenants that see one of our listings in less than optimal condition may decide not to view any of our listings assuming He/She/They may all be in the same less than optimal condition.
+We want them to know that when He/She/They rent from us the property will be in good clean condition and properly maintained.

 Ideally, you will want to have the room colors and decorating of the house in a mostly neutral color scheme.
 If you have customized the property to fit your tastes and you do not neutralize it, then you will be narrowing the market of potential residents only to those with decorating tastes similar to yours.
 In order to find the best possible resident in the shortest time and best rental price possible you would want to appeal to the largest group of prospective tenants, and the last thing you want to do is to let a couple gallons of paint or needed maintenance issue stand in the way.

 When you choose to lease your principal residence you are now making the mindset change from owner to investor and your home is now your product.
 You need to be able to make decisions based on practical business sense and not personal feelings or emotion.
 That will give you the greatest bottom line net on your property.
 Remember, vacancy rate is the single largest expense in leasing your property.
 Anything you can do to reduce your vacancy rate is usually your best option in the long term.